nikhilbordekar/Seaborn-and-Matplotlib/README.md

 - **Heatmaps**: Gain insights into data patterns and relationships through color-coded heatmaps.
 - **Histograms and Distributions**: Understand data distributions using histograms and kernel density plots.
 - **Box Plots**: Identify statistical measures and outliers with box plots.

+## How to Use:
+Each Python script in the repository corresponds to a specific type of chart.
+Simply run the scripts to generate the visualizations and customize them for your specific needs.

+Feel free to explore, modify, and use these examples for your projects.
+Happy coding!

+**Note**: Make sure you have Seaborn and Matplotlib installed in your Python environment.